-- (g) have never had clinical privileges or scope of practice denied, revoked, or terminated by any health care facility or health plan for reasons related to clinical competence or professional conduct; - (h) have never relinquished or resigned affiliation, clinical privileges, or a scope of practice during an investigation or in exchange for not conducting such an investigation; - (i) have never been convicted of, or entered a plea of guilty or no contest to, any felony; or to any misdemeanor relating to controlled substances, illegal drugs, insurance or health care fraud or abuse, child abuse, elder abuse, or violence; - (j) satisfy all additional eligibility qualifications relating to their specific area of practice that may be established by the Hospital (which may include, but shall not be limited to, certification by an appropriate certifying body as defined by the Centralized Credentials Committee); - (k) document compliance with all applicable training and educational protocols as well as orientation requirements that may be adopted by the MEC or required by the Board, including, but not limited to, those involving electronic medical records, computerized physician order entry ("CPOE"), the privacy and security of protected health information, infection control, and patient safety; - (l) document compliance with any health screening requirements adopted by the Medical Staff or required by the Board (i.e., TB testing, mandatory flu vaccines, and infectious agent exposures); and - (m) if seeking to practice as a Category II or Category III practitioner, have a supervision agreement and/or collaborative agreement with a physician who is appointed to the Medical Staff (the "Supervising Physician").
+- (g) have never had clinical privileges or scope of practice denied, revoked, or terminated by any health care facility or health plan for reasons related to clinical competence or professional conduct; - (h) have never relinquished or resigned affiliation, clinical privileges, or a scope of practice during an investigation or in exchange for not conducting such an investigation; - (i) have never been convicted of, or entered a plea of guilty or no contest to, any felony; or to any misdemeanor relating to controlled substances, illegal drugs, insurance or health care fraud or abuse, child abuse, elder abuse, or violence; - (j) satisfy all additional eligibility qualifications relating to their specific area of practice that may be established by the Hospital (which may include, but shall not be limited to, certification by an appropriate certifying body as defined by the Centralized Credentials Committee); - (k) document compliance with all applicable training and educational protocols as well as orientation requirements that may be adopted by the MEC or required by the Board, including, but not limited to, those involving electronic medical records, computerized physician order entry ("CPOE"), the privacy and security of protected health information, infection control, and patient safety; - (l) document compliance with any health screening requirements adopted by the Medical Staff or required by the Board (i.e., TB testing, mandatory flu vaccines, and infectious agent exposures); and - (m) Category II practitioners must provide documentation of successful completion of a Midlevel Provider & Supervising Physician ACCME accredited course of at least 3 AMA PRA Category 1 Credits in order to apply for the privilege. - (n) if seeking to practice as a Category II practitioner, have a supervision agreement and/or collaborative agreement with a physician who is appointed to the Medical Staff (the "Supervising Physician"). - (o) residential stipulations will apply for Category II practitioners who hold clinical privileges at a facility where the practitioner's supervising physician must also comply with residential requirements within that facility's Bylaws and/or Rules and Regulations.
+This requirement does not apply to locum tenens.